http4k/http4k/src/docs/blog/why_http4k/index.md

 {{tumbleweed}}

 ## The final word(s)!
 The `http4k-core` module rocks in at <1000 lines of code (about 600kb), and has zero dependencies (other than the Kotlin language itself).
-Additionally, everything in the core is functional and predictable - there is no static API magic going on under the covers (making it impossible to have multiple apps in the same JVM), no compiler-plugins, and no reflection.
+Additionally, everything in the core is functional and predictable - there is no static API magic going on under the covers (making it difficult to have multiple apps in the same JVM), no compiler-plugins, and no reflection.
 It also provides:

 * Support for static file serving with HotReload
 * A bunch of useful Filters for stuff like [Zipkin](http://zipkin.io/) Request Tracing